In addition to the Faculty of Graduate Studies admission requirements, Graduate Programs in Education requires:

 a) A University of Calgary four-year baccalaureate degree or an equivalent degree from a recognized institution.
 Degrees and grades from foreign institutions are evaluated for their equivalency to those of the University of Calgary.

 b) A minimum GPA of 3.00 (on the University of Calgary four-point system).
-This is based on the last two years of the undergraduate degree consisting of a minimum of 60 units (10 full-course equivalents).
+This is based on the last two years of the undergraduate degree consisting of a minimum of 60 units.

 c) A written statement indicating the applicant's reasons for pursuing a graduate program in Graduate Programs in Education.

-e) For students required to prove proficiency in English, a TOEFL score of 97 (Internet-based test), an IELTS score of 7.0 (Academic version), or a MELAB score of 83 is required.
+d) For students required to prove proficiency in English, a TOEFL score of 97 (Internet-based test) or an IELTS score of 7.0 (Academic version).
 The test must have been taken within the last two years.
 When requesting that official TOEFL test scores are forwarded to the University of Calgary, please indicate institution code 0813.
-Proficiency may also be met by completion of Tier III of the International Foundations Program (IFP) with minimum grades of "B" on Academic Writing & Grammar, "B" on Reading Comprehension & Proficiency, and "B" on Listening Comprehension & Oral Fluency.

 Relevant Prior Learning Considerations